“You wouldn’t think we were being rude if we asked whether you could find another seat, would you?”

 Amelie: Amelie looks a bit confused as well for a moment, and switches back to accent-less English.
 “Oh, I’m sorry!
 Your accent, I assumed you were French.”

 GM: “Oh.
 Merci.
-Mah brain is scattered,” the girl answers.
+Mah brain’s scattered,” the girl answers.
 “Ah am French.
-And of course that was.
-It ’as simply been a while since I ’eard the language spoken outside mah family.”
+Ah just don’t usually ’ear the language outside mah family.”

 Amelie: Amelie takes a moment to size up the girl before a small smile breaks out on her face.
 “That’s perfectly fine.
 I had a similar issue growing up,” she says, trying to put her at ease.
 “Which are you more comfortable with, so I can speak that around you?”

-GM: “Either is fine.
+GM: “Either’s fine.
 It was just a surprise,” the blonde answers.
-“Ah am Yvette, if you also did not listen to the silly introductions.”
+“Ah’m Yvette, if you didn’t listen to those stupid introductions.”

 Amelie: “Amelie.
 Very nice to meet you.
 I’ll try not to surprise you too much from now on.”
 It’s the first real conversation she’s had at this school, of course it needs to be slightly embarrassing.
 “I was asking if you’d like to be my partner for this paper.
 You seemed to know a lot about the LaLaurie House.”

-Amelie: With an even number of people in the room, Amelie knew beforehand that there was little chance she’d get to do this on her own.
-But at the very least she and her new partner have something in common besides the fact they’re almost forced to work together.
+Amelie: The room had an even number of people, so Amelie knew beforehand there was little chance she’d get to do this on her own.
+But at least she and her new partner have something in common besides the fact they’re almost forced to work together.

 “Well, before we get too focused on it, do you have anywhere else you’d want to do the report on?
 I fully intend to stay a night where we choose, and I’d hate to expose you to a curse,” she jokes.

-GM: “Oh, well, we might ’ave trouble as Ms. Perry says.
-Ah would not want to let a stranger in to sleep in my ’ouse if it were me, no?”
+GM: “Oh, well, we might ‘ave trouble as Ms. Perry says.
+Ah wouldn’t want to let a stranger sleep in mah ’ouse if it were me, no?”
 Yvette smiles faintly.
-“But per’aps that would spread the curse around.”
+“It maht spread the curse around.”

 Amelie: “It’s currently on the market.
 We have to talk to the bank I believe?
 I’m not really sure how it’d work here,” she admits.
 “As for the curse, for dramatic effect, we could ask a priest—or a Vodouisant, since the ghosts were black servants—to come with us.
 I more meant, if you want to chose another location, I’m happy to hear it.”

-GM: “Non, ze LaLaurie ’Ouse is fine,” Yvette replies.
-“Ah don’t think anyone else will take it after you said you were interested.
-And Ah don’t really believe in curses, of course.”
+GM: “Non, the LaLaurie ’Ouse is fine,” Yvette replies.
+“Ah don’t think anyone will take it now, after you said you were interested.
+And it’s not like Ah really believe in curses.”

 Amelie: Amelie smiles, though she keeps her own thoughts on curses to herself.
 “The way I see it, if we ask a priest or Vodouisant to accompany us to ‘protect us’, we’ll get plenty of material from them.
 While also getting our own experiences there for the report.”

-GM: “That is fair.
-St. Louis Cathedral is not far off.
-And of course there are tons more churches if any priest is too busy.”
+GM: “That’s fair.
+St. Louis Cathedral is pretty close by.
+And there are tons more churches if any priest is too busy.”

 Amelie: Amelie ticks a box in her head when Yvette doesn’t mention the suggestion of asking a mambo, but continues on, asking what days of the week Yvette is available to study after school.
 Talking about it only gets them so far after all, hitting the books is how they’re going to get this done.